-With 3.2 we have rewritten the search interface and unified the layout for the main search, saved searches and dashboards.
+With 3.2 we have rewritten the search interface and unified the layout for the main search, saved searches and dash-boards.

-9.1 Search query language
+10.1 Search query language

-9.1.1 Syntax
+10.1.1 Syntax

 The search syntax is very close to the Lucene syntax.
 By default all message fields are included in the search if you don't specify a message field to search in.